Jerry Edwin Smith: 2014 on free speech

-Religious freedom
+2015 on religious freedom

 In June 2015, Smith authored the court's opinion in East Texas Baptist University v.
 Burwell, 793 F.3d 449 (5th Cir.
 2015), upholding the Obama Administration's requirement that religious organizations either offer their employees health insurance that covers certain contraceptive services or submit a form or notification declaring their religious opposition to that coverage.
 Judge Smith's opinion rejected the argument that the Obama Administration's rule violated the Religious Freedom Restoration Act, finding that it did not substantially burden the religious exercise of religious organizations.
 His opinion was later vacated in a per curiam opinion by the Supreme Court in Zubik v.
 Burwell, 136 S. Ct.
 1557 (2016), which called on the parties to reach a compromise that both accommodated religious institutions' exercise of religion while at the same time ensuring that women covered by religious institutions' health plans receive contraceptive coverage.
 The Trump Administration has since drafted a rule to roll back the Obama Administration's contraceptive requirement for many religious employers.

-DAPA
+2015 on DAPA

 In November 2015, Smith wrote the majority opinion in Texas v.
 United States, 809 F.3d 134 (5th Cir.
 2015), which held that the Obama Administration's Deferred Action for Parents of Americans and Lawful Permanent Residents program ("DAPA") violated the Administrative Procedure Act and affirmed the district court's preliminary injunction forbidding implementation of DAPA.
 In United States v.
 Texas, 136 S. Ct.
 2271 (2016), the Supreme Court affirmed the judgment by an equally divided vote.
 In June 2017, the Trump Administration announced that it would not implement DAPA.

-Establishment Clause
+2017 on Establishment Clause

 In March 2017, Smith authored a unanimous opinion in American Humanist Ass'n v.
 McCarthy, 851 F.3d 521 (5th Cir.
 2017), holding that the Birdville Independent School District's policy of inviting students to make speeches, which could include invocations, before school board meetings did not violate the Establishment Clause of the First Amendment, under the Supreme Court's legislative prayer exception.

-Abortion
+2018 on abortion

 In 2018, Smith wrote the majority opinion in June Medical Services v.
 Gee, 905 F.3d 787 (5th Cir.
-2018), which held that the Louisiana Unsafe Abortion Protection Act (Act 620), which required doctors performing abortions to be admitted at nearby hospitals, was constitutional.
+2018), which held that the Louisiana Unsafe Abortion Protection Act (Act 620), which required doctors performing abortions to have admitting privileges at nearby hospitals, was constitutional.
 In 2020, the decision was reversed in a 5–4 decision by the U.S. Supreme Court in June Medical Services, LLC v.
 Russo.

-Qualified immunity
+2019 on qualified immunity

 In 2019, Smith wrote the majority opinion in Taylor v.
 Williams, 715 F App'x 332 (5th Cir.
 2017).
 Smith granted qualified immunity to correctional officers for their treatment of a prisoner subjected to six days' seclusion in cells covered in feces, with no water or toilet available, because it "wasn't clearly established" that "prisoners...housed in cells teeming with human waste [for] a time period so short violated the Constitution," holding that the illegality of such actions was not "beyond debatable."